slepy/10xdevs/README.md

 # BlindInvest

 A cutting-edge MVP designed to simplify the investment process by aggregating offers from multiple platforms.
-Helps investors easily browse, evaluate, and commit to investment opportunities while providing administrators with full control over offers and investments.
+BlindInvest helps investors easily browse, evaluate, and commit to investment opportunities while providing administrators with full control over offers and investments.

 ## Table of Contents